angular/angular/aio/README.md

 We use the [dgeni](https://github.com/angular/dgeni) tool to convert these files into docs that can be viewed in the doc-viewer.

+The [Authors Style Guide](https://angular.io/guide/docs-style-guide) prescribes guidelines for writing guide pages, explains how to use the documentation classes and components, and how to markup sample source code to produce code snippets.

 ### Generating the complete docs

 The main task for generating the docs is `yarn docs`.
 This will process all the source files (API and other),